solid-stack-solutions/voycar-backend/README.md

         .WithDockerEndpoint("tcp://localhost:2375")
         .WithWaitStrategy(Wait.ForUnixContainer().UntilPortIsAvailable(5432))
 ```
-to your PostgreSqlBuilder so it now looks similar to this
+to your `PostgreSqlBuilder`, so it now looks like this:
 ```csharp
 private readonly PostgreSqlContainer _container = new PostgreSqlBuilder()
         .WithImage("postgres:16.3")